Puppy Vomiting Got You Worried?

 • An allergy or sensitivity

 sometimes the ingredients in a particular dog food can cause a puppy or dog to throw up.
 True dog food allergies normally cause skin irritation such as 'hot spots', excessive itching, hairloss and so on.
 But, a sensitivity to a certain ingredient can cause digestive upset, including vomiting and/or diarrhea.
-Occasionally a reaction to vaccination, or medications (such as certain antibiotics or deworming medications) can cause puppy vomiting
+Occasionally a reaction to vaccination, or medications (such as certain antibiotics or deworming medications) can cause your pup to vomit.

-These types of puppy vomiting need to be evaluated by your vet right away...
+These need to be evaluated by your vet immediately:

 • Vomit that contains blood